hwang1996/ACME/README.md

 If you find this code useful, please consider citing:
 ```
 ```
+Our work is an extension of [im2recipe](https://github.com/torralba-lab/im2recipe-Pytorch), where you can borrow some food data pre-processing methods.

 ## Installation
 We use pytorch v0.5.0 and python 3.5.2 in our experiments.
-You need to download the Recipe1M dataset from [here](http://im2recipe.csail.mit.edu/dataset)
+You need to download the Recipe1M dataset from [here](http://im2recipe.csail.mit.edu/dataset) first.

 ## Model for Testing